tmorin/plantuml-libs/distribution/material-4/Social/FollowTheSigns.md

 include('material-4/Social/FollowTheSigns')

 ' renders the element
-FollowTheSigns('FollowTheSigns', 'Follow The Signs', 'an optional tech label')
+FollowTheSigns('FollowTheSigns', 'Follow The Signs', 'an optional tech label', 'an optional description')
 @enduml
 ```